webtiming/timingsrc/README.md

 [source/timingobject](source/timingobject)

-This implements the [Timing Object](https://github.com/webtiming/timingobject) as well as a set of Timing Converters.
+This implements the [Timing Object Draft Spec](https://github.com/webtiming/timingobject) as well as a set of Timing Converters.

 ### Sequencing